Learn how to make bangle bracelets – just pick your favorite papers, paint, embellishments and Mod Podge to create amazing jewelry!

 Rub a piece of medium grit sandpaper over the top of the bangles – you’ll see the areas where the wax is just rub away (quite easily), and you can see the first layer color beneath.

 Isn’t it super cool?
-Sand more for more distressing.
-Your DIY bracelets are coming together!
+Sand a little bit more for more distressing.

 Add the paper pieces to your distressed bangles with Mod Podge.
 Allow to dry for 15 – 20 minutes, then give them a top coat.
-Add a few coats of Mod Podge to seal the bangles.
+Add a few coats of Mod Podge to seal.

-Add the microbeads around each of the five papered parts of your bangle.
-To do this, paint a medium line of Mod Podge around the oval shape and then sprinkle the beads on.
+Add the microbeads.
+To do this, paint on Mod Podge (with a smaller brush) on the areas of your choice and then sprinkle the beads on.

-They adhere nicely like glitter.
+They adhere nicely (as does glitter).
 If your bead line goes a little wonky, just wash the Mod Podge off the paintbrush and then run it around the edge to wipe some of the beads and clean it up.

 I worked each oval shape one at a time, sprinkling beads and allowing to dry.
 I used a styrofoam bowl to catch the beads.

 I marked the yarn with a pencil, and then taped the yarn back around the bangle.
-I marked the bangle where I wanted each intersection of flags to be.
-There’s probably an easier way of doing this, but it was the method that worked for me.
+I marked the bangle where I wanted each intersection of flags to be (where the brads would go).

 I then cut out the mini-flags from the paper using my craft knife.
 I free handed the flags (I knew about what size I wanted them), and then I went back and trimmed them after I was done, making sure they were all the same size and would fit four flags between each pencil mark.